geodynamics/aspect/cookbooks/muparser_temperature_example/doc/muparser_temperature_example.md

 In the first syntax, both the true and false expression are evaluated (even though only one is needed), while in the second syntax, only the expression that is needed for the prescribed if condition is evaluated.
-In the lazy expression the `?` represents the &ldquo;then,&rdquo; and the `:` represents the &ldquo;else&rdquo; in the if-then-else statement.
+In the lazy expression the `?` represents the "then," and the `:` represents the "else" in the if-then-else statement.
 Because the function expression is evaluated for every mesh point, for the plate temperature described above, it is necessary to use the lazy expression syntax to avoid evaluating the full temperature equation at mesh points where $x=0$ because